Guglielmo Giannini

-Guglielmo Giannini (14 October 1891 – 10 October 1960) was an Italian politician, journalist, writer, director and dramaturge.
+Guglielmo Giannini (14 October 1891 – 13 October 1960) was an Italian politician, journalist, writer, director and dramaturge.

 Biography

 Guglielmo Giannini was born in Pozzuoli, by Federico Giannini and Mary Jackson, and grew up in Naples.
-He practiced many different trades (from bricklayer to a clerk in a cloth shop) before coming to journalism, in modest satirical papers.
-Travelling around Europe, he became fond of the crime novel and began to write various scripts with this technique.
+He practised many different trades (from bricklayer to a clerk in a cloth shop) before coming to journalism, in modest satirical papers.
+Travelling around Europe, he became fond of the crime novel and began to write in this genre.

-Subsequently, introduced by his father, he pursued a journalistic career.
+Subsequently, guided by his father, he pursued a journalistic career.
 He fought as a volunteer in the Italo-Turkish War (1911–1912) and participated in the First World War.
 At the end of the "Great War", he moved to Rome and returned to the profession of journalist.
-During this period he began to work also as a playwright.
+During this period he also began to work as a playwright.